 Wrong pencil grasp, poor letter formation, poor sizing of letters, difficulty in copying words, spacing of words, sense of direction, poor pencil pressure, inconsistency in upper and lower case writing, etc.

-Before we deep-dive into how to improve your child’s handwriting, let’s first understand a bit about fine motor skills and why it’s essential for your child’s development.
+Before we deep-dive into how to improve handwriting in kids, let’s first understand a bit about fine motor skills and why it’s essential for your child’s development.

 Essential Fine Motor Skills For Improving Handwriting